Mirandaaca/Mirandaaca/README.md

 ### Right now

-- ⚙️ Building a **GitHub Actions → AWS EC2** CI/CD pipeline (Docker, ECR, SSM) for a Next.js app
+- Building **[Store API](https://github.com/Mirandaaca/sample-api-rest-dotnet-10)** — a sales-management REST API on **ASP.NET Core 10**, EF Core 10 and PostgreSQL, with a layered architecture, FluentValidation, RFC 9457 `ProblemDetails` error handling, and OpenAPI docs served through **Scalar**
+- Wiring its delivery pipeline: **GitHub Actions** for CI, and a self-hosted **Jenkins** job that builds, migrates and updates a `systemd` service on Fedora on every tag
-- 🎯 Growing toward **DevOps** — containers, pipelines, and infrastructure automation
+- Growing toward **DevOps** — containers, pipelines, and infrastructure automation
-- 🚀 Open to backend, full-stack and DevOps roles
+- Open to backend, full-stack and DevOps roles

 <br>